erasmolpa/resume/FULL.md

 *Aug 2018 – May 2019*

 - Designed a cloud-native banking platform based on microservices and OpenShift
-- Led a cross-functional team (~15 engineers)
+- Led a cross-functional team of engineers, working closely with business stakeholders to model complex financial processes
-- Applied Domain-Driven Design (DDD) to model complex business logic
+- Applied Domain-Driven Design to structure the system and its services
-- Built a reusable microservices architecture (service discovery, resilience, observability)
+- Defined a reusable architecture including service discovery, resilience patterns, and observability

 ---

 ### AIDA Software — DevOps / Software Engineer
 *Dec 2016 – Aug 2018*

-- Led the operations team and drove DevOps adoption
+- Led the operations team and helped drive the adoption of DevOps practices across the organization
-- Introduced CI/CD pipelines and automation tooling (Jenkins, SonarQube, Nexus)
+- Introduced CI/CD pipelines and automation tooling to improve delivery processes
 - Migrated infrastructure and applications to Azure Cloud
-- Containerized applications and improved deployment processes
+- Containerized applications and improved deployment consistency

 ---

 ### Atos — VP of Engineering
 *Aug 2015 – Dec 2016*

-- Led an engineering organization of 20+ engineers
-- Managed multiple concurrent projects and teams
+- Led an engineering organization of more than 20 engineers, managing multiple concurrent projects
-- Delivered large-scale enterprise systems (e.g., Correos integrations)
+- Delivered large-scale enterprise systems, including complex integrations with external financial and payment platforms
-- Introduced DevOps practices and modern engineering approaches
+- Focused on improving engineering practices, mentoring teams, and introducing early DevOps approaches

 ---

 ### Capgemini — Solution Architect
 *Jun 2014 – Aug 2015*

-- Led a team of solution architects building a retail framework for large-scale POS systems
+- Led the design of a retail framework used to standardize interactions between point-of-sale systems and physical devices such as payment terminals
-- Designed backend architecture using Java, Spring, and enterprise integration patterns
+- Defined architecture, integration patterns, and development standards used across multiple teams
-- Established CI/CD pipelines and testing practices
+- Established CI/CD practices and improved the overall engineering lifecycle

 ---

 ### Mediaresponse Group — Senior Software Engineer / Architect
 *Feb 2013 – Jun 2014*

-- Re-architected campaign distribution platform (Java → PHP/C++)
+- Re-architected a campaign distribution platform, moving from a monolithic Java system to a more scalable architecture
-- Built API-based event tracking platform for marketing systems
+- Designed and built an event tracking platform exposed as APIs, used by partner companies to integrate with marketing systems
-- Designed scalable backend services and integrations
+- Worked on backend services and system integrations under high load conditions

 ---

 ### Xtremis — Software Developer
 *Nov 2013 – Jan 2014*

-- Developed logistics module for post-election system (Ecuador Government)
+- Developed a logistics module for a post-election system used by a national government
 - Built backend services using Java and Spring

 ---